 To keep your nutrition on point, opt for more whole foods like fresh fruits, veggies, whole grains, beans, nuts, and legumes, as well as minimally processed meat and dairy alternatives to fill in the gaps.

-Here a vegan food list to get you started.
+Here's a comprehensive vegan food list to get you started.

 Choosing the right foods is only part of it - getting the right amounts of each type of food is also key.